gittogethers/platzi/README.md

 Note that you can still participate in the challenge if you are not verified as a GitHub Education student

 Go to and fork this repository.
+This is also where you will submit your final application.

 ## GitHub Copilot Setup
 To get started with Copilot, you'll need to make sure it is configured in your editor.
 [Go here](https://docs.github.com/en/copilot/quickstart) for a quickstart guide to getting started with Copilot.
 You can use the globe button in the upper right corner to change instructions in our Docs to another language.

+## Sumbission
+Submit via a Pull Request on the home repository you'll fork from.
+Submit by 12am Tuesday July 2nd to be eligible for prizes.

+## Prizes
+Platzi, New Relic and GitHub Education will select FIVE (5) winners!
+Each winner will win a backpack from New Relic  & GitHub Education filled with swag.